 A player always has the option to forfeit the game rather than continue to play or incur a game penalty.
-No penalty worse than losing, in the judgement of the player to incur it, may be imposed.
+No penalty worse than losing, in eir judgement to incur it, may be imposed.

-There must always be at least one mutable rule.
+There must always be at least one Power 1 rule.
 The adoption of rule changes must never become completely inpermissible.